-Offerors must complete and submit this Submittal Form.
-Proposed costs must all direct and indirect costs associated with the performance of the contract, including, but not limited to, total number of hours at various hourly rates, direct expenses, payroll, supplies, overhead assigned to each person working on the project, percentage of each person's time devoted to the project, and profit.
-The costs identified on the cost proposal are the total amount of costs to be paid by the state.
+OFFERORS RESPONSE: Offerors must complete and submit Attachment A - Cost Proposal.
+The hourly rates and the placement fee offered in response to this RFP must include all direct and indirect costs associated with the performance of the contract, including, but not limited to, total number of hours at various hourly rates, direct and indirect expenses, payroll, supplies, overhead assigned to each person working on the project, and profit.
 No additional charges shall be allowed.